Japanese bathrooms are becoming ever more popular. But what is it that makes them so irresistible?

 So by the time you step into the bathtub, any loose dirt on your skin has already been washed away.
 And that means you can relax in the water for as long as you like, knowing it will still be clean.

-12. They’re environmentally-friendly
+12. Japanese Bathrooms are environmentally-friendly

 Japanese bathrooms include some very clever innovations to conserve water.
 One of them is to use gray water from the hand basin to flush the toilet.